 Benefits for Baby

-Just a couple of minutes of rocking a day during pregnancy contributes to the development of the fetus’ nervous system.
+Just a couple of minutes of rocking a day during pregnancy can contribute to the development of the fetus’ nervous system.

-Rocking is the most effective way to lull children to sleep because the motion most closely resembles the familiar sensation of the womb.
+Rocking is one of the most effective ways to lull children to sleep because the motion most closely resembles the familiar sensation of the womb.

-Rocking is associated with bonding and attachment; the process infants go through in the first months of life that helps develop their initial sense of security and belonging.
+Rocking is associated with bonding and attachment; the process infants go through in the first months of life that can help develop their initial sense of security and belonging.

-The motion of rocking stimulates the balancing mechanism and increases motor development.
+The motion of rocking stimulates the balancing mechanism and can increase motor development.

 Rocking stimulates the baby’s vestibular system.
-This may enhance their growth and improve regulation of breathing.
+This can enhance their growth and improve regulation of breathing.